VoltCruelerz/OwlMarble-Magic/feats/feats.md

   - Double your normal lifting capacity until the end of your turn.
   - Move at a normal speed while carrying or dragging another creature until the end of your turn.
   - Make a free Strength or Dexterity saving throw or ability check to end an ongoing effect that would normally require an action or only occur at the beginning or end of your turn.
-  - Take the dash action as a bonus action.
+  - Take the Dash or Disengage actions as a bonus action.
   - Ignore the effects of exhaustion until the beginning of your next turn.

 ## Battlewise [BoneDealer]